axelkar/dt-tools/README.md

 * `crates/dt-binding-matcher` could use a little help from the contributors of [dt-schema](https://github.com/devicetree-org/dt-schema)
 * DTS generator
+* Highlight address and size portions of `reg` property
 * Code to gobble up directories of devicetree bindings.
 Currently hardcoded to search from `/home/axel/dev/mainlining/linux/Documentation/devicetree/bindings` and `crates/dt-binding-matcher/dt-schema/dtschema`